wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/6-exercise.md

 ## Add read-only fields to the form

 Your next task is to add a few fields to the main form from the data that you entered within a few of the stages.
-You will make these fields read-only.
+You’ll make these fields read-only.

 1. Navigate and sign in to [Power Apps](https://make.powerapps.com/), make sure that you are in the environment